tue-robotics/hero_bringup/README.md

-# amigo_bringup
+# hero_bringup
-Launch, machine and parameter files required to bringup the AMIGO robot
+Launch, machine and parameter files required to bringup the HERO robot